Hbixler/Hbixler/README.md

 ### Range Detector
 This program takes in a list of numbers and detects if any of them belong to a consecutive range.
 It returns this list of numbers with the consecutive numbers replaced by the range, so for example {5, 1, 2, 3} would return “5, 1-3”.

-## Java

-### Morse Code
-This program takes in a text file and processes each word into the corresponding morse code.
-It also raises a custom exception when an invalid character is mingled in with the text (not A-Z).